Furnace Repair Checklist

 - Make certain that the control is switched to “heat” as opposed to “off” or “cool.”

 - Make sure the program is showing the right day and time and is scheduled to “run.”
 If you’re having a hard time overriding the schedule, set the temperature by utilizing the up/down arrows and using the “hold” button.
-This will make the heat to turn on if thermostat scheduling is a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees above what the room temperature currently is.